1. Home

 Huge, rectangular frill on neck; small horns on face

-A close relative of Triceratops and Pentaceratops, Chasmosaurus was distinguished by the shape of its enormous frill, which spread out over its head in a rectangular shape.
-Paleontologists speculate that this giant awning of bone and skin may have taken on bright colors during mating season--kind of like a movie screen for the opposite sex!
+A close relative of Centrosaurus, and thus classified as a "centrosaurine" ceratopsian, Chasmosaurus was distinguished by the shape of its frill, which spread out over its head in an enormous rectangle.
+Paleontologists speculate that this giant awning of bone and skin was lined with blood vessels that allowed it to take on bright colors during mating season and that it was used to signal availability to the opposite sex (and possibly to communicate with other members of the herd).